Absolute Proof: Background

-On November 7, 2020, Joe Biden was declared the winner of the 2020 U.S. Presidential election by most major news organizations.
+On November 7, 2020, Joe Biden was declared the winner of the 2020 U.S. Presidential election.
 Alleging that voter fraud switched several million votes for Joe Biden, Trump's campaign and Republican allies challenged the election results.
 At least 63 lawsuits were filed, although none were successful.
 Trump and his allies unsuccessfully urged officials in states that Biden won to disqualify some ballots and to challenge vote certification processes.
 Even after Biden was inaugurated as the 46th President of the United States on January 20, 2021, Trump and others, including Lindell, continued to maintain that Trump had actually won the election.

 Release

 On February 5, 2021, One America News Network live streamed the film on its website.
 Introduced with a disclaimer, the film shortly afterward went viral.
 Several hours after the live stream, YouTube and Vimeo removed all recordings of the film from their sites, citing violations of their community standards, but not before it had tens of thousands of views.